victorviro/mlflow_tutorial/README.md

 After running this command, MLflow runs our training code in a new Conda environment with the dependencies specified in `conda.yaml` (a new run is recoded in `mlruns` directory).

-If we go to the UI we can see this run is added, but the source is `sklearn_elasticnet_wine` (instead of `train.py` like in the previous runs).
-Note that, in this case, the artifacts are not recorded.
+If we go to the UI we can see this run is added, but the source is `sklearn_elasticnet_wine` (instead of `train.py` like in the previous runs). ¿Note that, in this case, the artifacts are not recorded.?

-Alternatively, we can run the project specifying the experiment (in this case, the artifacts are recorded).
+Alternatively, we can run the project specifying the experiment ¿(in this case, the artifacts are recorded)?.
 The experiment created by default has the ID 0.
 The second we have created has ID 1 so we can run the project with the command:

 ```
 mlflow run -e train --experiment-id 1 sklearn_elasticnet_wine -P alpha=0.11